What is your name?

 Tell us more about your job or company and what led you to your career?

-I've been in healthcare for almost thirty years and always seemed to end up in finance and administration, so after I'd been an RN for six years, I went back to business school thinking to focus on Leadership.
+I’ve been in healthcare for almost thirty years and always seemed to end up in finance and administration, so after I’d been an RN for six years, I went back to business school thinking to focus on Leadership.
 I took my first Accounting class and the rest is history.
-So now I am a registered nurse and certified bookkeeper with a MBA starting a virtual professional bookkeeping business!
+So now I am a registered nurse and certified bookkeeper with an MBA, starting a virtual professional bookkeeping business!

 What would your clients say about you and your company?